 - ¼ teaspoon ginger

-- ½ cup oil extra virgin olive oil, canola or vegetable
+- ½ cup (118 ml) olive oil light or extra virgin olive oil, or a neutral oil, see notes below

 - 2 large eggs room temperature